Sylius/ShopApiPlugin/UPGRADE.md

 * The argument in constructor of `PickupCartRequest` class has been changed from `Request $request `to `string channelCode`.

-* The address-book create route have been changed :
+* The address-book create route has been changed :

     | Old Route                             | New route                              |
     |:--------------------------------------|:---------------------------------------|
     | `address-book`                        | `address-book/`                        |